NadaBargougui/TemperatureMonitoring/README.md

 🎯 Usage Guide

-1️⃣ Power on the ESP32 microcontroller ⚡
+1️⃣ Power on the ESP32 microcontroller
-2️⃣ Navigate to the web dashboard to view real-time temperature data 📊 3️⃣ Set threshold limits to receive email alerts when temperature exceeds safe limits 🔔
+2️⃣ Navigate to the web dashboard to view real-time temperature data 3️⃣ Set threshold limits to receive email alerts when temperature exceeds safe limits

 📞 Contact

-For any inquiries, feel free to reach out to Nada Bargougui via GitHub or email ✉️
+For any inquiries, feel free to reach out to Nada Bargougui via GitHub or email.